Commission to reimagine police in District grapples with effort to defund

 “We have called for the divestment of responsibility from [police] to other agencies,” said Lopez, who led the Justice Department investigation of police conduct in Ferguson, Mo., and elsewhere.
 “That means dollars should follow.
 The dollars would have to shift to where the need is.”

-The D.C. police force has already grown smaller, from about 3,850 officers in 2019 to around 3,650 today, due to budget cuts lawmakers imposed last year and an increasing number of resignations and retirements.
+The D.C. police force has already grown smaller, from about 3,850 officers in 2019 to around 3,650 today, because of budget cuts lawmakers imposed last year and an increasing number of resignations and retirements.
 About 90 percent of the department’s budget is spent on personnel.

 Acting police chief Robert J. Contee III, who faces a confirmation hearing March 25, said in an interview this month that he would like a force 4,000 strong.
 He noted new challenges and responsibilities posed by the Jan.
 6 Capitol riot and future threats of domestic terrorism.
 Contee has been holding his own town halls to gauge changes residents want in policing.

 This very debate could play out during Contee’s confirmation hearing, led by D.C.
-Council member Charles Allen (D-Ward 6), an advocate of shifting resources away from police and chair of the public safety committee.
-In June, during the height of the social justice demonstrations, 500 people signed up to testify at a police budget hearing, and another 15,000 submitted statements, the majority favoring cutting police funds.
+Council member Charles Allen (D-Ward 6), an advocate of shifting resources from police and the chair of the public safety committee.
+In June, during the height of the social justice demonstrations, 500 people signed up to testify at a police budget hearing, and 15,000 others submitted statements, the majority favoring cutting police funds.

 But only one person spoke at a virtual town hall Allen sponsored Thursday night to discuss whether Contee should be confirmed as police chief, and she accused lawmakers of undermining efforts to fight crime.